-Ball heads are designed for still photography requiring quick free form adjustments: loosen ball tension while looking through the viewfinder, move it any direction and lock when satisfied with the composition.
+Ball heads are designed for photography requiring rapid free form adjustments: loosen ball tension while looking through the viewfinder, move it any direction and lock when satisfied with the composition.

 Gitzo G1177M Ball Head